 We will tell you which hospital to go to and will keep track of you so we can follow-up after your evaluation and/or admission.
 We will also call the hospital we direct you to in order to relay important health information about you and your baby.

 Please let your provider know if you have further questions or concerns.

-UCSF Women and Children's Hospital has agreements with three hospitals in the city in the event of divert status: Zuckerberg San Francisco General Hospital, Sutter California Pacific Medical Center and Sutter St. Luke's Hospital.
+UCSF Birth Center has agreements with two hospitals in the city in the event of divert status: Zuckerberg San Francisco General Hospital and Sutter Health California Pacific Medical Center, Van Ness.
 Locations and phone numbers of these hospitals are listed below.